Court painter: Court portraits

 From the mid-16th century, as the exchange of royal portraits grew, the works of painters at the largest courts were seen across Europe, giving them great opportunities to advertise their style.
 The stylistic continuity in the Spanish court was especially marked, beginning with Titian, who painted Charles V and Philip II, but could not be induced to move to Spain.
 Antonis Mor, from the Netherlands, worked for the Habsburgs for several years and developed a style that at its best combined much of the grandeur and psychological penetration of Titian's portraits with a more severe and formal presentation, admired in Spain, and a Netherlandish attention to detail and finish.

 He could not be kept long in Spain, but trained Alonso Sánchez Coello, who was Philip's court painter for 28 years, until his death in 1588.
-He in turn trained Juan Pantoja de la Cruz, his successor until he died in 1608.
-His pupil, the undistinguished Rodrigo de Villandrando then filled the role until his death in 1622, when the 23-year-old Diego Velázquez was summoned to Madrid, and soon hired for the court, remaining with it until his death in 1660.
+He in turn trained Juan Pantoja de la Cruz, his successor, until he died in 1608.
+His pupil, the undistinguished Rodrigo de Villandrando then filled the role until his death in 1622, when the 23-year-old Diego Velázquez was summoned to Madrid and soon hired for the court, remaining with it until his death in 1660.
 His portraits in many respects draw on his predecessors.

-By the 17th century official portraits had an agreed model, occasionally renewed, which was increasingly copied in large numbers, often entirely by the court artist's workshop.
+By the 17th century official portraits had an agreed-upon model, occasionally renewed, which was increasingly copied in large numbers, often entirely by the court artist's workshop.
 Diplomatic exchanges of portraits of a new monarch became a standard courtesy, and the domestic nobility might be given them, or could buy them from the artist.
-By the 20th century the court painter was a largely obsolete position, even where royal courts remained.
+By the 20th century, the court painter was a largely obsolete position, even where royal courts remained.
 A variety of fashionable portraitists were given sittings by royalty, whether for their own commissions or those of others.